taotaowang97479/MSSL-DAT/README.md

 # MSSL-DAT
-the repo is from "Adaptation of Multiple Sound Source Localization Neural Networks with Weak Supervision and Domain-adversarial Training"
+The repo is from "Adaptation of Multiple Sound Source Localization Neural Networks with Weak Supervision and Domain-adversarial Training"
+At present, only the model part has been restored for reference.